CREATING A LOVE

 MUSIC MEMORY TRAINING FOR MUSIC TEACHERS

-The Cape Cod Conservatory of Music & Arts provides specialized training sessions with a teacher who has worked extensively with the program, at no cost.
+The Cape Conservatory provides specialized training sessions with a teacher who has worked extensively with the program, at no cost.
 Music teachers receive an education packet, including Video Maps, recordings, lesson plans and more as part of their training.
 Video Maps are visual animated guides for first time listeners to help them easily understand how music is constructed.
 Anyone can learn to hear and remember classical music with this proven and effective system.

 A SOLID FOUNDATION FOR AN INTEGRATED MUSIC EXPERIENCE

-Music Memory also integrates with other CCSO education programs including the new CCSO School Concerts Program, Young People’s Concerts, and One Cape, One Symphony.
+Music Memory also integrates with other Cape Symphony education programs including the new School Concerts Program, Young People’s Concerts, and One Cape, One Symphony.
 In each case, music that students study in the classroom is featured in a live-performance setting; since students are already familiar with the music, they appreciate it so much more.

 FOR MORE INFORMATION